cltl/python-for-text-analysis/README.md

 You are expected to attempt to attend all lectures.
 You are allowed to miss two lectures at most.
 After more than two absences, you are no longer able to obtain credits for the course.

 ## Plagarism
 Basically, please don't cheat.
 For the weekly assignments, let us know in the comments if you have worked together with someone or if you used code from online sources, such as [stackoverflow](http://stackoverflow.com/).
+If you found some useful code online, do try to understand what that piece of code does.
+If it looks 'complicated', we expect you to provide comments in the code explaining what it does.